jisosomppi/log-analysis/builds/readonlyREST.md

 My computer's IP address is 172.28.171.32.  ---> http://172.28.171.32

 ![kibanaception](https://i.imgur.com/Gfnfn7o.png)
+Note: I also went through authentication, just like earlier when I connected to Kibana for the first time.
 It would seem like everything worked.
 This will be enough for today, next time I will look into the configurations more deeply.